v-sonawane/Malaria-Detection/LITERATURE_SURVEY.md

 The weights for Inception V3 are smaller than both VGG and ResNet, coming in at 96MB.

-## Comparative Case-Study of various Models
+## Comparative Case-Study of VGG16, ResNet and Inception v3 models

 - Inception is created to serve the purpose of reducing the computational burden of deep neural nets while obtaining state-of-art performance.
 As the network goes deeper, the computational efficiency will also decrease, therefore the authors of Inception were interested in finding a solution to scale up neural nets without increasing computational cost.
 - While Inception focuses on computational cost, ResNet focuses on computational accuracy.
 Intuitively, deeper networks should not perform worse than the shallower networks, but in practice, the deeper networks performed worse than the shallower networks, caused not by overfitting, but by an optimization problem.